philiprbrenan/StartSpotInstanceFromLatestAMI/README.md

 ## Configuration

+### AWS

 Run:

     aws configure

 to set up the AWS CLI used by this script.

-Then use:
+The last question asked by aws
+configure:

+    Default output format [json]:

+must be answered json.

+You can confirm that aws cli is correctly installed by executing:

+    aws ec2 describe-availability-zones

+which should produce something like:

+    {   "AvailabilityZones": [
+            {   "ZoneName": "us-east-1a",
+                "RegionName": "us-east-1",
+                "Messages": [],
+                "State": "available"
+            },
+        ]
+    }

+### Perl

+To configure this Perl script you should use the AWS EC2 console at:

 [https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=tag:Name](https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Instances:sort=tag:Name)

-to start an instance and in the process create a security group and a key pair whose details should be recorded below in this script in the section marked user configuration.
-Snap shot the running instance to create an Amazon Machine Image (AMI) which can then be restarted quickly and conveniently with this script.
-The script automatically finds the latest snapshot each time so there is no need to update this script to account for each new snapshot made.
+to start and snap shot an instance, in the process creating the security group and key pair whose details should be recorded below in this script in the section marked b&lt;user configuration>.
+Snap shot the running instance to create an Amazon Machine Image (AMI) which can then be restarted quickly and conveniently using this script.
+The script automatically finds the latest snapshot each time it is run so there is no need to update this script to account for each new snapshot made.

-Configure this script by filling in the values in the 'user configuration' area below.
+Configure this script by filling in the values in the b&lt;user configuration> area below.

 ## Operation